 The Symetrix Dante™ Advantage

+Early to the Party.
 In 2007 Symetrix recognized the need for a standardized, high performance digital audio networking protocol – not only for our own products but for the pro audio industry at large.
 After considerable research, we aligned with Audinate to become one of the earliest licensees of the Dante protocol.
 The choice has proven prescient.
 Legacy protocols like Cobranet have faded into obscurity.
 Newer protocols, AVB for example, have failed to gain traction due to inherent technical drawbacks.
-With hundreds of third party licensees and a list of commercially available products that is growing exponentially, Audinate’s Dante protocol is now an established standard, far and above any competition.
+With hundreds of third party licensees and a list of commercially available products that is growing exponentially, Audinate’s Dante protocol is now an established standard – far and above any competition.